-- Number of testosterone receptors.
+- A number of testosterone receptors.

-This is why it is common for men on steroids to experience large amount of muscle growth without training.
+This is why it is common for men on steroids to experience a large amount of muscle growth without training.
 This is due to an increase in androgen receptors and free testosterone levels.

 Which muscles have the most androgen receptors?

-Generally the upper body has a higher level of androgen receptors- traps, shoulders, delts, etc.
+Generally, the upper body has a higher level of androgen receptors- traps, shoulders, delts, etc.

 The least receptors are located in calves & forearms, which is why they are both notoriously difficult to gain mass on.

-Calvs have the least androgen receptors thats why you’ll see men that are on TRT/steroids calves still remain small after using steroids while other muscles will increase in size.
+Calvs have the least androgen receptors that’s why you’ll see men that are on TRT/steroids calves still remain small after using steroids while other muscles will increase in size.

 Why steroid users shoulder and traps size explode

 We have identified that there is more receptors in the upper body especially in the shoulders and traps.
-Here is a study that has examined the relation between the androgen receptors located in the traps and limb muscles and the intake of anabolic steroids.
+Here is a study that has examined the relationship between the androgen receptors located in the traps and limb muscles and the intake of anabolic steroids.

 Testosterone and androgen receptor Training tips